CarbonPackages/Carbon.Eel/README.md

 ## Credits

-Some of the Eel helpers where inspired and or copied from [punkt.de]
+Some of the Eel helpers were inspired and or copied from [punkt.de]

 [packagist]: https://packagist.org/packages/carbon/eel
 [latest stable version]: https://poser.pugx.org/carbon/eel/v/stable